 You can also observe sandhill cranes and great blue herons among the 275 species that call this nearly 12,000-acre spot home.
 Not far away, about 14 miles north on Highway 30, Scappoose Bottoms and the Crown Zellerbach Trail in Columbia County are part of rich farmland and favorite stomping grounds for numerous raptors and songbirds.
-You can also stop my Sauvie Island Lavender Farm to pick up exquisitely crafted lavender products.
+You can also stop by Sauvie Island Lavender Farm to pick up exquisitely crafted lavender products.

 2. Columbia River Gorge

-A mere 40 minutes outside of Portland you can hike among the moss-covered trees in the Columbia River Gorge.
+A mere 40 minutes outside of Portland, you can hike among the moss-covered trees in the Columbia River Gorge.
 From watersports to wonderful vistas, the Columbia River Gorge provides just about every type of outdoor recreation you can imagine.
-There are gorgeous waterfalls (the bridge across Multnomah Falls is a prime example), and easy or difficult hikes for every fitness level.
+There are gorgeous waterfalls (the bridge across Multnomah Falls is a prime example) and easy or difficult hikes for every fitness level.

 Click here for additional information or to plan your visit.